Country Dance ‘Calling’ Notes

 This site, comprising a web-based copy of my country dance ‘calling’ aide-memoir, is intended as a reference resource for when I don't have a hard copy to-hand - but I can access the web (usually via a ‘tablet’).

 The choreography for a number of country dances (English, American, Gaelic) is documented.
-They're the sort of dances that could feature at barn dances, ceilidhs and Contra events.
+They're the sort of dances that could feature at barn dances, ceilidhs and Contra-dance events.

-Dances are categorised by formation e.g. longways, circle etc., then by title - roughly alphabetically.
+Dances are presented by formation e.g. longways, circle etc., then by title - roughly alphabetically.

-Dance descriptions originate from a number of different sources, but usually they're just documented after having actually done the dance.
+Dance descriptions originate from a number of different sources, but they're usually just documented after actually doing the dance.
 However, not only do dances evolve, but their precise interpretation can ‘flex’ to accommodate local conditions.

 Dance terminology/conventions